bxdoan/bxdoan/README.md

 <div align="center">

-> The best time to plant a tree was 20 years ago.
-The second best time is now.
+> When you lose sight of your path, listen for the destination in your heart.

-> — Chinese Proverb —
+> — Allen Walker —

 </div>